MerianSurvey/merian_schemas/browser/index.md

 layout: schema_index
 title: Science Data Model Schemas for Merian
 ---
-This schema browser provides a view on a curated subset of the Rubin Observatory's database schemas for user-facing data products (the Science Data Model, or SDM).
-These pages are rendered directly from the latest revisions of schema definition YAML files maintained in the [sdm_schemas](https://github.com/lsst/sdm_schemas) github repository.
+This schema browser provides a view on a curated subset of the Merian Survey data products.

 Schemas available here for browsing include: